owacoder/cppdatalib/README.md

         core::generic_stream_filter<decltype(lambda)> generic_filter(filter, lambda);
                                               // Set up filter on top of previous filter that clears all strings beginning with lowercase 'a'

-        json::convert(std::cin, generic_filter);
-                                              // Convert from JSON on standard input to UBJSON on standard output,
+        parser >> generic_filter;             // Convert from JSON on standard input to UBJSON on standard output,
                                               // converting `null`s to empty strings, and clearing all strings beginning with 'a'
                                               // Again, note that this does not read the entire stream before writing
                                               // The data is read and written at the same time